FloresM2506/FloresM2506.github.io/index.md

-# Marisa Flores' Portfolio
+# Hello World

+This is my home page!
 My name is Marisa Flores, and I am currently a freshman pursuing a major in Computer Science at California State University, Fullerton.
 I am dedicated to expanding my knowledge in programming, algorithms, and data structures to graduate in 2027.
 Beyond my academic endeavors, I find immense joy in actively participating in extracurricular activities around environmental justice.
 As well as a community contributor, I am deeply invested in creating positive change within my university and the broader community.
 One of my key interests lies in establishing environmentally friendly practices and resources that contribute to a sustainable future.

-# Github Profile
+# Computer Science Projects

 My Github profile page is [FloresM2506](https://github.com/FloresM2506).

-## Favorite CPSC 120L Labs
+## CPSC 120

 * Lab 1: